Rosetta's frequently asked questions

 Rosetta will be undertaking several ‘firsts’ in space exploration.
 It will be the first mission to orbit and land on a comet.
 That makes Rosetta one of the most complex and ambitious missions ever undertaken.
-Scientists had to plan in advance a ten-year trip through the Solar System.
+Scientists had to plan in advance, in the greatest possible detail, a ten year trip through the Solar System.
 Approaching, orbiting, and landing on a comet require delicate and spectacular manoeuvres.
-We know very little about its actual surface properties, so we will only be able to choose a safe landing scenario when we get there.
+The comet, 67P/Churyumov-Gerasimenko, is a relatively small object, about 4 kilometres in diameter, moving at a speed as great as 135,000 kilometres per hour.
+We know very little about its actual surface properties – only when we get there will we be able to explore the surface in such detail that we can choose a safe landing scenario.
 Rosetta is very special because of the unique science it will perform.
-No other previous mission has had the potential to look back to the infancy of our Solar System and investigate the role that comets may have played in the beginnings of life on Earth.
+No other previous mission has had Rosetta’s potential to look back to the infant Solar System and investigate the role comets may have played in the beginnings of life on Earth.

 Rosetta will be the first spacecraft to witness, at close proximity, how a comet changes as it approaches the increasing intensity of the Sun’s radiation.
+The comet develops the so-called ‘coma’ (essentially the comet’s atmosphere) and the two characteristic ion and dust tails.
 Rosetta’s lander will obtain the first images from a comet’s surface and make the first in-situ subsurface analysis of its composition.

 Why is it so important to study comets?

-How long will the spacecraft operate?
+How long will the Rosetta spacecraft operate?

 How long will the lander operate on the comet nucleus?